 years I owned and operated Wildside.
 Basically, I was doing too much working 24-7.

 the same rut I was in when I tried to do everything myself.
-One member of that wonderful staff has passed - dear Julie, I will always remember her.
+Alas, Julie has passed - Dear Julie, I will always remember her.

 may notice I don't have as much time available as I did before, but